tobiasbriones/blog/ds/power-bi-overview/index.md

 ### Watch Out Fake Friends

 I found a fascinating article that actually encouraged me to write this entry.
-First, lets see the following quote:
+First, let's see the following quote:

 > Without data you’re just a person with an opinion.
 >